MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ---
 title: Create a Managed Private Endpoints for Azure Data Explorer
-description: 'In this article you will learn how to create a managed private endpoint for Azure Data Explorer.'
+description: In this article, you'll learn how to create a managed private endpoint for Azure Data Explorer.
 author: shsagir
 ms.author: shsagir
 ms.reviewer: eladb